amazon-archives/amplify-photo-gallery-workshop/content/analytics/tracking-events.md

 ## Extend your business with Amazon Pinpoint

-As you might noticed, Amazon Pinpoint offers much more than just to track your users in your application.
+As you might have noticed, Amazon Pinpoint offers much more than just user activity tracking in your application.
-So tinker around and try to generate value for your business using the analytics data!
+Tinker around and try to generate value for your business using the analytics data!
 To get started you can use our [Amazon Pinpoint workshop](https://www.pinpoint-workshop.com/)